 Most of the states require workers’ compensation insurance coverage for full-time employees.
 Some states demand it for contractors, temps and interns also.

 Workers’ compensation for federal employees is processed by the Office of U.S. Worker’s Compensation Programs headed by the Department of Labor.
-Workers comp benefits for employees working with private companies or state and local government agencies is regulated by the state workers’ compensation board.
+Workers comp benefits for employees working with private companies or state and local government agencies are regulated by the state workers’ compensation board.
 However, both of them are covered by dissimilar workers’ compensation regulations.

 Proceeding with a workers’ compensation claim, the employee is no longer suing the employer for his injuries.
 On the other hand, the employer is compensating for the injuries sustained by the employee through the workers’ compensation insurance.